 3. box Mare

-For Russian sailors, the cries of the seagull are the cries of the seamen who died at sea and who want to be buried properly.
+For Russian sailors, the cries of the seagull are the cries of seamen who died at sea and who want to be buried properly.
 The restless souls.
+Also in old sagas in region Ostfriesland, Germany, the seagull is the messenger of death.
+For example the saga Die Möwe als Todesbote and the saga Der schwarze Rolf.
 And, more fear in the horror movie The Birds (1963) of the British film director Alfred Hitchcock: seagulls terrorize and kill everyone.
 We think it must have been great black-backed gulls who did the acting for Hitchcock.

 And when I hurried, | Closing-in and by-sided | By the hunting death, | I Hear the comfort | Of the surf’s monotone noise, | Which is like the distorted rejoice | Of al its shipwrecked, all its seagulls, | The break of centuries, | That makes me withhold and consume inside.
 (The Sea)